aviator-co/av/README.md

 ---

-`av` is a command-line tool that helps you manage your stacked PRs on GitHub.
+2`av`tis a command-lite test  tool that helps you manage your stacked PRs on GitHub.
 It allows you to create a PR stacked on top of another PR, and it will automatically update the dependent PR when the base PR is updated.
 Read more at [Rethinking code reviews with stacked